Content code

 Corps

-The velocity of particle effusion or diffusion is not the same for all gases.
+The rate of effusion or diffusion is not the same for all gases.
 This rate depends mainly on the mass of the particles.
 Indeed, at a given temperature, all particles have the same amount of kinetic energy.
 This energy depends on the mass and velocity of the particles.
 As different gases are made up of particles of different masses, their average velocity will be different.
 Thus, particles with higher masses diffuse more slowly than light particles, because they travelled more slowly.

 Content